Online publishers rely heavily on digital Ad Operations for revenue generation.

 Ap operations is a team/department directly responsible for revenue generation through ad campaigns.

 Aspects of Ad Operations (Ad Ops)

-2. Scheduling: Timing of ads also plays an important part in the success of an ad campaign.
-Thus, some ads are made active for certain hours of a day, and others for different.
+The timing of ads also plays an important part in the success of an ad campaign.
+Thus, some ads are made active for certain hours of the day, and others for different.
 For instance, special days such as holidays, weekends, etc. also contribute towards efficient Ad scheduling.

 The graph above projects the CPA (cost per action/cost per acquisition) data of a certain B2B business.
 As it is noticeable, the CPA is lower during the standard business hours – 9 AM to 6 PM.

 The image above shows how ad placement can make a big difference in optimization.
 However, the structure may not be applicable for all websites, as ads have to be optimized differently for different websites.

 Ad Publishing and Campaign Management